 There have been some troubles with old versions of this plugin so make sure you install the latest for security reasons.
 Bad Behavior prevents spammers from ever delivering their junk, and in many cases, from ever reading your site in the first place.
 Spammers are shown an error message instead of your website.
 There is an error key in the error message that humans can use to gain access to your website should they be blocked accidentally.
 (60,000+ installs, 175k download size).

 This is the most widely known and used alternative anti-spam plugin.
 Antispam Bee has many options and features and is also easy to use.
 It’s reported to be very fast and also offers a spam counter on the dashboard.
-(200,000+ installs, 84k download size).
+(700,000+ installs, 84k download size).
 This the plugin we prefer.

 AVH First Defense Against Spam